Search

 Altarpieces in churches and cathedrals, both in Europe and elsewhere, were often in triptych-form.
 One such cathedral is Llandaff Cathedral.
 The Cathedral of Our Lady in Antwerp, Belgium contains two examples by Rubens.

-A triptych is also a type of branching on a printed circuit board as well as a music festival in Scotland.
+A triptych is also a type of branching on a printed circuit board.

 Triptych is also a computer game by Chronic Logic .